hcholm/makrell-py/README.md

 <img src="./doc/makrell.png" style="width:10em" />

-Makrell is family of programming language implemented in Python.
+Makrell is a family of programming languages implemented in Python.
 It consists currently of these languages:

 * **MakrellPy**, a general-purpose programming language with two-way Python compatibility.
 It features a simple syntax, functional programming constructs and meta programming.
 * **MRON** (Makrell Object Notation), a lightweight alternative to JSON.